Tamim-real/nexify/README.md

-# 🚀 App Store - React Project
+# 🚀 Nexify - React Project

 This is a simple **Nexify** where users can view, install, and manage apps.
 Built with **React**, **Tailwind CSS**, and several modern libraries for smooth UI and UX.